About the challenge

 There are two parallel competitions, part A and part B, and you can take part in one or both (or neither, but why would you?)
 Competition B is scored for speed and accuracy.
 We use the Damerau-Levenshtein distance to determine how accurate you are and break up the time into bands each worth a certain number of points.
 For each round you can submit more than once, and we mark each of your submissions.
 We then take your most accurate submission and award the appropriate time points to give a pair of numbers (accuracy out of 100, time points) and then use this to rank team entries.
 Accuracy is ALWAYS more important than speed.
 Speed does matter, but you do not have to rush to download the first challenges immediately as you have a day or two in which you can still get top marks.
 In later challenges speed will become important, and the full schedule of marks is published on the Challenge pages so you can see how quickly you will need to get started in each round.

 Challenge A is intended for less experienced code breakers, so typically the challenges are a bit easier.
-You will be able to download certificates showing you how well you did in each round as well as your placing in the overall competition after each round.
+For both rounds you will be able to download certificates showing you how well you did in each round as well as your placing in the overall competition after each round.

 The first three challenges should be thought of as a “warm-up” exercise and will not count in the final leader board rankings, however it is still worth tackling them as they give excellent practice and they do develop the storyline.
 You can submit multiple times to each round and will find feedback on each submission in your account pages, though we sometimes delay that to keep things interesting.
 Resubmission can never lower your mark and can improve it, so don’t be disheartened if you make a mistake.
 Have another go!.